shotgunsoftware/tk-multi-starterapp/README.md

 This will find the latest git tag and install that into your setup.
 If you want more information about how the install_app command works, just run it without any options.

-Now, to test that the App was installed correctly, go to a Shot task in Shotgun and launch maya from your development sandbox.
+Now, to test that the App was installed correctly, go to a Shot task in ShotGrid and launch maya from your development sandbox.
 Toolkit now tracks this repository and if you create new tags, these will be detected by Toolkit's update system.